ebertmi/webbox/sourcebox_config/Readme.md

 ## Changing the PYTHONPATH env variable
 Changes to the location requires to recompile the client modules.
 The current default is `/usr/local/lib/sourcebox/`.
 You can put the  `turtle.py` and `backend_sb` there on your sourcebox container template.

+## Prevent font-cache regeneration for every user
+Create a empty dir `/usr/local/lib/sourcebox/mplconfig` and then apply `chmod -R 0777 mplconfig` to allow every user to write on it.
+Next, use `export MPLCONFIGDIR=/usr/local/lib/sourcebox/mplconfig` and then run `python3` and in the REPL `import matplotlib.pyplot`.
+This generates the font-cache.
+This avoids the continous regeneration of the font-cache and therefore speeds up the import of matplotlib.

 ## Turtle
 The client-server Turtle support requires the use of a custom turtle implementation (see turtle.py:WebCommunication).